imranmukhtar6/Pro-Tips-for-Ethereum-Wallet-Management/appendix.md

 ![](/assets/folded-314992_1280.jpg)

-While none of the material here is required for you to read, it may still be of use.
+While none of the material here is required reading, it may still be useful to pursue if you have the time and are curious.

 In this chapter, you will: